 Subsidence surveys are performed annually and documented in an annual report.
 After closure of the repository, subsidence surveys will be performed on the first and third years, then at ten-year intervals for the next 100 years, or until no further useful information may be obtained through continued monitoring.

 4.4.3 Program Outputs

-Results are reported annually in the WIPP Subsidence Monument Leveling Survey Report and provided to the EPA every November as part of the 40 CFR §194.4(b)(4) change report.
+Results are reported annually in the WIPP Subsidence Monument Leveling Survey Report and provided to the EPA, if available, prior to their annual monitoring inspection.

 4.5 WIPP Waste Information System